Crop and Soil Management

 New Paradigms for Crop and Soil Management Workshop

-Understanding the relationships between crops and ecosystems is becoming an increasingly important research and development priority to establish sustainable crop management practices - in particular, the move from managing soils using chemical inputs to the use of biologically-based improvement strategies is a rapidly emerging challenge.The Biosciences KTN Plant Sector is establishing a forum to enhance knowledge exchange in the area of crop and soil interactions.
+Understanding the relationships between crops and ecosystems is becoming an increasingly important research and development priority to establish sustainable crop management practices - in particular, the move from managing soils using chemical inputs to the use of biologically-based improvement strategies is a rapidly emerging challenge.The KTN's Plant Sector has established a forum to enhance knowledge exchange in the area of crop and soil interactions.

 As next steps, following the successful "New Paradigms for Crop and Soil Management" workshop, we are keen to continue dialogue with workshop participants and other interested stakeholders from across the Agri-Food supply-chain.